 The major part of the device consists of incremental rotary encoders.
 They convert the angular position or motion of a shaft to output signals.
-Simple and powerful electro-mechanical devices may be used to control and manipulate CGI x VFX x DIMs wireless and online.
+Simple and powerful electro-mechanical devices may be used to control and manipulate CGI x VFX x DIMs wireless, real time and online.

 CONNECT ENCODER TO ESP32